1. Park with the driver’s side closest to the service station pump.

 Look at the coolant level in the radiator reserve tank.
 Make sure it is between the MAX and MIN lines.
 If it is below the MIN line.

-NOTE: Put on gloves to protect your hands.
-Take care not to scratch the door or related parts.
-Raise the glass fully.
+'11-13 models NOTE: Put on gloves to protect your hands.
+Take care not to scratch the door.
 Remove the door panel.
-Disco ...
+Disconnect the power door lock actuato ...